What Is ATS Recruitment?

 These systems help keep track of all applicants for roles at a company along with their information.

-Date of Application, Offer, Joining Date, skills, previous employer, salary, position applied for, etc. It also helps in sourcing and hiring new employees for your organization.
+Date of Application, Offer, Joining Date, skills, previous employer, salary, position applied for, etc. It also helps in sourcing and hiring new employees for your organisation.

 Agency Recruitment has its own sets of needs that are not met by a standard ATS.